-As the bulk water supplier for South East Queensland (SEQ), Seqwater is responsible for the safe, secure and reliable supply of bulk water to eleven council areas in a region spanning from the New South Wales boarder to the base of the Toowoomba ranges and north to Gympie.
-Seqwater's bulk water prices are set by the Queensland Government and subject to review by the Queensland Competition Authority (QCA or Authority) at the request of the government.
+As the bulk water supplier for South East Queensland (SEQ), Seqwater is responsible for the safe, secure and reliable supply of bulk water to 11 council areas in a region spanning from the New South Wales boarder to the base of the Toowoomba ranges and north to Gympie.
+13 Seqwater's bulk water prices are set by the Queensland Government and are subject to review by the Queensland Competition Authority (QCA or Authority) at the request of the Government.

-In May 2017, the Authority was directed by the Treasurer and Minister for Trade and Investment to conduct an investigation into the bulk water prices of Seqwater for the period 1 July 2018 to 30 June 2021.8 In support of its investigation, the Authority has engaged KPMG to provide expert advice and guidance on the prudence and efficiency of Seqwater's forecast operating and capital expenditure (opex and capex) associated with bulk water supply activities.
-Specifically, KPMG is to assess the forecast expenditure over the period 1 July 2018 to 30 June 2028.
-This period corresponds to the 10-year price path set by the Queensland government and discussed in further detail below.
+In May 2017, the Authority was directed by the Treasurer and Minister for Trade and Investment to conduct an investigation into the bulk water prices of Seqwater for the period 1 July 2018 to 30 June 2021.
+14 In support of its investigation, the Authority has engaged KPMG to provide expert advice and guidance on the prudence and efficiency of Seqwater's forecast operating and capital expenditure (opex and capex) associated with bulk water supply activities.
+Specifically, KPMG was asked to assess the forecast expenditure over the period 1 July 2018 to 30 June 2028.
+This period corresponds to the 10-year price path set by the Queensland Government and is discussed in further detail below.

-This report details our approach and findings from our assessment.
-Our assessment draws upon information provided by Seqwater to KPMG over the period 11 August 2017 to 22 September 2017, as well as meetings held with Seqwater staff during August 21, 22 and 24.
-A full list of the meetings held is provided in Appendix A.
+KPMG provided its initial assessment to the QCA on 14 November 2017.
+This assessment was based on information provided by Seqwater over the period 11 August 2017 to 22 September 2017, as well as meetings held with Seqwater staff during 21, 22 and 24August 2017.
+15